Due date: 10/21 @ at the beginning of class

 (succ (pred n)) =β n

-Warning: do not use redex-check
+Warning: do not use redex-check.
+Use small numbers

 for which the tests terminate in a reasonable amount of time (less than 30s).